-Texas open container laws are strict and somewhat confusing.
-Here’s a look at open container laws in Texas – both in vehicles and in public places.
+Texas open container laws can be strict and somewhat confusing.
+Here’s a look at open container laws in Texas – both in vehicles and in public places:

 Under Texas law, an “open container” means a bottle, can, or any other receptacle that contains any amount of alcoholic beverage and that is open, that has been opened, that has a broken seal, or the contents of which are partially removed.

 Based on this definition, open bottles of wine that are corked would be considered an open container, as would half-empty bottles of any liquor.
 Drinks in a cup or flask would be considered open containers, even if they have lids like Yeti cups.

 Can a Passenger Drink Alcohol in a Vehicle?

 Texas prohibits open containers in any seating area of a vehicle, including the driver’s side, passenger side or backseat.
 Under Texas Penal Code 49.031, it’s illegal to knowingly possess an open container of alcohol in a vehicle on a public highway, regardless of whether the vehicle is being operated or is stopped or parked.
 So if you are thinking about pre-partying on the way to an event, remember drinking in the vehicle is illegal, even if you’re not driving.

 Are There Exceptions to Drinking Passengers?